Art of Fighting 3

-REVIEW: The third and final installment to the Art of Fighting series introduced an entirely new cast of characters, only bringing back the two main protagonists of the series, Ryo Sakazaki and Robert Garcia.
-AOF3 highlights all of the elements that defined the Art of Fighting series in the past... the brand new character sprites were among the biggest 2D video game sprites to date, and featured uncommonly fluid animation for such large sprites.
+REVIEW: The third and final installment to the Art of Fighting series introduced an entirely new cast of characters.
+The only returning characters are the 2 main protagonists of the series, Ryo Sakazaki and Robert Garcia.
+AOF3 highlights all of the elements that defined the Art of Fighting series in the early 90's.
+One again, the series is given a graphical overhaul, with brand new character sprites, backgrounds, and effects.
+Upon arrival, AOF3's character sprites were among the largest and most impressive 2D video game sprites to date, showing off uncommonly fluid animation for such large characters.

-Following in tradition with the prequels, AOF3's visuals are something to behold.
-The elaborately designed hand drawn backgrounds mesh nicely with the large characters, and the scrolling effect used in the first two games returns and is notably smoother than before.
-AOF3 also presented some of the smoothest animation to appear in a 2D fighting game to date.
+Following in tradition with the prequels, AOF3's visuals really "make a statement" when compared to many other 2D fighting games.
+The elaborately designed, hand drawn backgrounds are moody and mesh nicely with the large characters.
+The background scrolling effect used in the first two games also makes its return and is notably smoother as well.
+In addition to featuring the largest character sprites, AOF3 also presented some of the smoothest animation ever seen in a 2D fighting game to date.

 Kasumi represents that Todou-style!

-AOF3's gameplay was also taken to the next level, featuring a brand new combo system and some new gameplay systems.
-The new Spirit Bar limits the use of special moves, as each special will decrease the meter.
-As each character's "spirit energy" drains, their special moves also look less and less impressive and do less damage.
+Art of Fighting 3's gameplay was also taken to the next level, featuring a brand new combo system and some new mechanics.
+Like in the prequels, the Spirit Bar limits the use of special moves, as each special will decrease the meter.
+As each character's "spirit energy" drains, their special moves gradually appear weaker and take off less damage.
 Spirit energy can be recharged by holding down specific buttons, but recharging leaves players open for attacks.

-An Ultimate Knock Out is now possible, and occurs when players finish their opponent when 10% or less of their life remains.
+An Ultimate Knock Out is now possible, occurring when players finish their opponent when 10% or less of their life remains.
 This allows them to perform a Desperation Move, which results in an Ultimate KO that immediately leads to winning the whole match, not just the single round.
-The new combos system compliments the gameplay nicely, and also speeds things up a bit (which the series needed).
-Overall, AOF3's gameplay is the deepest and probably best of the series.
+AOF3's new combo system is probably the best the series has seen to date, and speeds up the gameplay quite a bit.
+Overall, AOF3's gameplay is probably the deepest and best of the series.